akhonaaniboh-collab/akhonaaniboh-collab.github.io/README.md

 5. GitHub will provide the public website URL.

 ## AI-assisted development
 This website was created with AI assistance.
 The content was based on the student's CV and information supplied for the portfolio project.
-The student should review the HTML, CSS and JavaScript and be able to explain the main sections and how the mobile navigation works.

 ## Project files
 The portfolio describes: